SeanVenz/codechum/Lesson6/Topic65.md

 ![Flex](https://i.imgur.com/BmUt4lL.png)

-## Controlling Item Order and Alignment

-In addition to controlling the distribution of space, Flexbox also offers easy ways to control the order and alignment of items.

 ### Changing the order of flex items

 The `order` property in Flexbox allows you to control the order in which items appear within the flex container.
 By default, items will display in the order they are written in the HTML.
 However, you can override this: